 Quick Tip: Some insurers will let you also cover your partners dividends if they hold a non-revenue generating role within your business.

 You cease working due to any accident or sickness which prevents you from doing your job role.

 You make a claim with the insurer.
-(You will need a letter from your doctor and may need to complete a claims form).
+(You will need medical evidence and may need to complete a claims form.)

-Do I need Director Income Protection?
+Do I Need Director Income Protection?

 The Incapacity Risk: